15 Different Types of German Bread

 8. Vollkornbrot

-Vollkornbrot, or whole grain bread, is another German bread made with 100% whole grain flour.
-This bread is denser and heavier than other types of bread and has a nutty flavor.
+Vollkornbrot, or whole-grain bread, is another German bread made with 100% whole-grain flour.
+It is denser and heavier than other types and has a nutty flavor.

 9. Mehrkornbrot

-Mehrkornbrot, also known as multi-grain bread, is a popular type of German bread made with a mix of different grains.
+Mehrkornbrot, or multi-grain bread, is a popular German bread made with various grains.
 This bread is often hearty and filling, making it a great quick snack or meal option.

 If you’re looking for something a little sweeter, try kaiserschmarrn, a traditional Austrian dish made with pancake batter and raisins.